citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/mobile-and-field-service/configuration/web-service-mobile.md

 **Figure 3 - Web service registration screen for Citsmart mobile**

-Viewing the web service configurations for citsmart mobile
+Viewing the web service configurations for CITSmart mobile
 ----------------------------------------------------------

 1. To view the Web Service information, click the *View* button.
 When selecting